JoshStrobl/I-Support-Jolla/README.md

 ## TODO ##

 - [ ] Favicon maybe?
 Designers welcome.
-- [ ] Ability to submit letters of support via site and not just email.
 - [ ] Community section with resources such as blogs, developer documentation, etc.
 - [ ] New landing page at some point.
 - [ ] Replacement for Jolla Walls.